DenisCarriere/geocoder/README.md

 Documentation is available at http://deniscarriere.github.io/geocoder

+## Twitter

+Speak up on Twitter @[DenisCarriere] and tell me how you use this Python Geocoder.
+New updates will be pushed to Twitter Hashtags [#python].

 ## Topic not available?

 If you cannot find a topic you are looking for, please feel free to ask me @[DenisCarriere] or post them on the [Github Issues Page].

-## Support

-This project is free & open source, it would help greatly for you guys reading this to contribute, here are some of the ways that you can help make this Python Geocoder better.

 ## Feedback

 Please feel free to give any feedback on this module.
 If you find any bugs or any enhancements to recommend please send some of your comments/suggestions to the [Github Issues Page].

-## Twitter

-Speak up on Twitter [@DenisCarriere] and tell me how you use this Python Geocoder.
-New updates will be pushed to Twitter Hashtags [#geocoder].

 ## Thanks to